-Plan implementation means carrying out the Plan's scope by creating a process and series of actions that aim to deliver successful outcomes.
+Plan implementation means carrying out the Plan Update's scope by creating a process and series of actions that aim to deliver successful outcomes.

 Many strategies and actions have been completed since the previous update.
-Those that are still valid or incomplete have been carried forward.
-Several added actions address issues that emerged in the 2022 update process.
+Those that are still valid or incomplete are carried forward.
+Several added actions address issues that emerged in the update process.

-Strategies have a number of associated implementation actions, as well as a responsible department/agency and timeline in the Implementation Matrix.
+Strategies have a number of associated implementation actions, as well as a responsible department/agency and priority level in the Implementation Matrix.